elcoco/pycomplot/README.md

-# tplot :: A terminal plotting library written in python
+# pycomplot :: A terminal plotting library written in python

 I [rewrote](https://github.com/elcoco/complot) this library in C.